General Medical Guidelines

 Although Ayahuasca use under supervised conditions is generally considered safe, some medical conditions can have moderate to very serious complications in regards to the use of Ayahuasca.

-If you have any kidney, liver, heart, or other serious medical condition, you must inform us prior to booking a retreat at The Way Inn to discuss your particular situation.
+If you have any kidney, liver, heart, other serious medical condition or if you or an immediate family member has a history of seizures, you must inform us prior to booking a retreat at The Way Inn to discuss your particular situation.
 In every medical case, always discuss the use of a reversible MAOI with your doctor prior to booking.

 People with diabetes have extra risk involved with the consumption of Ayahuasca.
 The use of the MAOIs present in Ayahuasca can alter blood sugar levels through hypoglycemic effects.
 MAOIs may change the amount of insulin or oral antidiabetic medication that you need.
 People with severe unstable diabetes should not take Ayahuasca because of this risk.
 People with less severe diabetes should contact us prior to booking a retreat to discuss the particulars of the case including the possibility of a modified dieta.